 As we look forward, it’s clear that the digital employee experience will continue to evolve as technology and work styles do too.
 Navigating these waters can be tricky, but leaders should invest in experience-driven tactics that focus on their employees’ needs.

-If you’re looking to take action right now and start improving your digital employee experience, Workgrid’s digital assistant takes an intelligent approach to experience-driven design by empowering employees with a frictionless experience for accessing everything they need to know and take action on across all their systems.
+If you’re looking to take action right now and start improving your digital employee experience, Workgrid’s AI Assistant takes an intelligent approach to experience-driven design by empowering employees with a frictionless experience for accessing everything they need to know and take action on across all their systems.
 By surfacing communications, alerts, and tasks in the existing channels employees work in, Workgrid dramatically reduces digital friction and helps employees spend more time on the meaningful work they were hired to do.

 If you’re interested in learning more, contact us today for a product demonstration!